mappite/aGotino/README.md

 #### [aGotino Star List](https://github.com/mappite/aGotino/blob/main/aGotino-StarList.pdf)

-Contains all α, β, γ constellations stars up to mag 4 and other stars up to mag 3.
-The goal is to provide a quick lookup number reference for easy-to-point stars (vs having to type coords).
+Contains all α, β, γ constellation stars up to mag 4 and other stars up to mag 3.
+The goal is to provide a quick lookup number reference for easy-to-point stars vs having to type coords.
 Credits to Nasa's [BSC5P - Bright Star Catalog](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html) and KStars project for star names.

 #### Example